vijaytembugade/webpack-typescript-react/README.md

 # webpack, typescript and react template with Module Federation

-This reporsitory consist of complete webpack and typescript setup for react application.
-Also explored Module federation part inclucing one micro app build with webpack(react).
+This repository consist complete webpack and typescript setup for react application.
+Also included Module federation part including one micro-app build with webpack(react).

 ## Files and Folder